-If you are 17 years old or above and intend to study for a full-time undergraduate or postgraduate programme at the University of Suffolk you must apply for an adult Tier 4 (General) student visa.
+If you are 17 years old or above, and intend to study for a full-time or part-time undergraduate or postgraduate programme at the University of Suffolk, you must apply for an adult Student visa.

 The application form is available on the UK Visas and Immigration (UKVI) website.

-- Confirmation of a unique Confirmation of Acceptance for Studies (CAS) number from your approved education provider (University of Suffolk), and the documents used to obtain this (30 points).
-To get a CAS number you will need to accept an unconditional offer from the University of Suffolk and pay your £3000 deposit.
+- Confirmation of Acceptance for Studies (CAS) requirement (to obtain a CAS number, you will need to accept an unconditional offer from the University of Suffolk, pass a Pre-CAS Interview and pay your CAS deposit - see below for further details)

-- Proof of evidence (e.g. Bank or building society statements, sponsorship letter) confirming that you have enough money to cover your tuition fees for the first year and a specific amount of money for living costs, also referred to as maintenance cost (10 points).
+- Proof of evidence (e.g. Bank or building society statements, sponsorship letter) confirming that you have enough money to cover your tuition fees for the first year and a specific amount of money for living costs (£9,207), also referred to as maintenance costs (10 points).

-Any student who applies, either from within the UK or overseas, to study in the UK under Tier 4 (General) of the Points-Based System must possess a Confirmation of Acceptance for Studies (CAS) from their prospective sponsor (university).
-In order for the University to issue you with a CAS you will be required to make a £3000 CAS deposit payment.
-This deposit is refundable, less a £100 administration fee, in certain circumstances*and will be subtracted from the total amount of tuition fees owed.
-The remaining balance will be invoiced upon enrolment at the University of Suffolk and must be paid within 30 days of receiving the invoice.
+Any student who applies either from within the UK or overseas to study in the UK under the Student Route of the Points Based System must hold a Confirmation of Acceptance for Studies (CAS) from their prospective sponsor (the University).
+In order for the University to issue you with a CAS, you are required to pass a Pre-CAS Interview, submit specific documentation (listed below) and pay a minimum £3,000 CAS deposit.
+This deposit is credited to your University of Suffolk account, and the remaining balance must then be paid as per the terms within the Tuition Fee Policy 2022/23.

 - Your current passport showing your details and passport expiry date;